 We find that all our children participate in transition programs in fourth term of kindergarten which ensures that they are familiar with their new school and identify their teachers.
 We provide written transition statements to their school for every child in the November of their kinder year.

 Q. My child has attended crèche for several years and they have a kinder program at crèche.
 Why would he/she benefit from attending GSK as an independent kinder?

 A. We often find that children who have been in a crèche environment for a long period of time do benefit from coming to us.
-Our program has a lot structure and routine which we find parents are wanting in the year prior to school, self help skills preparing them for independent learning in a school environment.
-There is a lot of intentional teaching in our centre using the You Can Do It Program, fostering children’s skills to get along with others and make friends.
+Our program has a structure and routine which we find parents are wanting in the year prior to school, self help skills preparing them for independent learning in a school environment.
+We use intentional teaching in our centre implementing the You Can Do It Program, fostering children’s skills to get along with others and make friends.
 As well as our Emotional Intelligence Program, the RULER APPROACH which works on building up children’s resilience and self esteem.